cubetech/sysadmin.simple-ftp-backup/README.md

 * FTP error catching
 * Days of archive cleanup
 * Backups ordered in buckets and daily folders
+* Archives symlinks as file or the target files

 **Steps for using:**